axs5498/jekyll-now/_posts/2014-3-3-Hello-World.md

 i also love to think about philosophy and religion.

-My favorite anime is one piece, and zoro is my favorite character!
+My favorite anime is one piece!
 ![]({{site.baseurl}}/https://github.com/axs5498/axs5498.github.io/blob/master/images/luffyxmeat_by_pinwheeleatery-d9azjox.jpg)